-A 59-year-old man will be sentenced at the Old Bailey in London today for the murder of an elderly Irish pensioner in north London last May.
+A 59-year-old man has been sentenced to life in prison for the murder of an elderly Irish pensioner in north London last May.

 Peter Augustine was found guilty earlier this month of murdering and robbing John Mackey as the 87-year-old walked home from his local supermarket and takeaway.